Maruya Recipe (Banana Fritters)

 Directions

 You are now ready for your best merienda in the house.
-Banana fritters is very simple to make and perfect for afternoon snacks.
-You want to make it more special?
-You can even add a twist on it.
-Instead of just rolling it over to some sugar you can add chocolate or strawberry syrup to give your snack a sweeter flavor.
-This is also business-friendly since its cost is very affordable, best for business.
+Banana fritters are very simple to make and perfect for afternoon snacks.
+Want to make it more special?
+You can even add a twist to it.
+Instead of just rolling it in sugar, you can add chocolate or strawberry syrup to give your snack a sweeter flavor.
+This is also business-friendly since its cost is very affordable, making it ideal for a small business.
 Plan your costing now and start your new business with this sweet snack recipe.